MuteBard/Unity_Shaders/Notes/dev/DEV-04.md

 ![](../images/DEV-04/DEV-04-F5.png)

-    Even though you there are times we dont use it, it is required as Input by the surface shader function
+    Even though you there are times I dont use it, it is required as Input by the surface shader function

 ![](../images/DEV-04/DEV-04-F6.png)

-    When we start manipulating the meshData via the input structure, you can create all sorts of exciting visuals
+    When I start manipulating the meshData via the input structure, you can create all sorts of exciting visuals

 ![](../images/DEV-04/DEV-04-H.png)
 ![](../images/DEV-04/DEV-04-H2.png)